Rishita-23/Spotify-analysis/README.md

 select * from ranking_artist
 where rank<=3;
 ```
-11.Write a query to find tracks where the liveness score is above the average.
+11. Write a query to find tracks where the liveness score is above the average.
 ```sql
 select
 	track,